 *Please note the camp is reserved for adults 21 years and older.

 Our runs are designed to accommodate a wide range of goals, distances and paces.
 All runs are either one way or looped to maximize new terrain and will finish with a deluxe picnic lunch on location.
-The minimum distance each day is 9 miles with the option to add additional mileage to each run.
-Keep in mind the altitude ‑ from 3500’ in Sedona, to 7000′ in the town of Flagstaff, and higher elevations over 10,000 during runs ‑ and sometimes tricky terrain will likely add additional challenge to the runs.
+Roughly, the main route each day is about 9 miles with the option to add additional mileage or cover fewer miles.
+Keep in mind the altitude ‑ from 3500’ in Sedona, to 7000′ in the town of Flagstaff, and higher elevations over 10,000 during runs ‑ and sometimes tricky terrain will likely add additional challenge to the runs, but should not a discouraging factor to attending camp.
+The vast majority of attendees come from sea level with little to no experience running at altitude.

 The camp is ideally timed training and learning for many summer races and events including: